-Staff recommends that Mr. Hastings continues as the Alameda County representative and Mr. Singh as the Alameda County alternate.
+Staff recommends that Mr. Hastings continues as the Alameda County representative with term expiring on June 2024 and Mr. Singh as the Alameda County alternate with term expiring on June 2023.

 Social Services Representation - Four applications for four open seats